ronnieoginga/aminute-pitch/README.md

 ### Description

-My application by the name my pitch is a great platform for you to post a pitch and even comment on
+My application by the name Aminute-pitch is a great platform for you to post a pitch and even comment on

 other pitches that you find interesting.in addition your you can change your profile picture.